charan-mudiraj/get-json/README.md

 **Step-1:** The URLs from which the similar(same props) data to be fetched are specified in URLs Section.

-**Step-2:** The Classes(whole string) of required data's HTML element are specified in classes section, with optional key-names and data-type.
+**Step-2:** The Classes(whole string) of required data's HTML element are specified in classes section, with optional key-names, data-type and search-type.

+- **Key-name** : Unique name given to a value in an object.
+- **Data-type [String, Number, Boolean]** : Data-type of a value.
+- **Search-type [Single Value, Multiple Values]**: Search Until a value is found (or) Search whole page and find all values.

 ![](./views/1.png)